Sky Tonight

 Where is Aldebaran right now?

 Aldebaran is located in the constellation Taurus, at right ascension 04h 35m 55s" and declination 16° 30' 33s.
-At the current time, it is below the horizon and not visible from your location.
+At the current time, it is above the horizon at an altitude of 36 degrees toward the west from your location, with an apparent magnitude of 0.87.

 Aldebaran - Red Giant Star